Due to essential upgrades, access to digital images will be temporarily unavailable between 10.30 am and 12 pm AEDT on Monday, 2 March 2020.

 And we have wits to read, and praise to give’

 From: Ben Jonson’s To the memory of my beloved, the Author, from the First Folio, 1623

 The Shakespeare Room is one of the most unknown and unusual public venues in Sydney.
-The room is located in the Mitchell Wing of the State Library, looking over Shakespeare Place.
+The room is located in the Mitchell Wing of the State Library, overlooking Shakespeare Place.

 In 1912 members of the Shakespeare Society of NSW met to plan the commemoration of the 300th anniversary of Shakespeare’s death in April 1916.
 A lavish ball and other activities raised close on £500 ($1000) to establish a memorial library and commission a statue to commemorate the famous poet and playwright.

 Work on the project to build a memorial library was delayed by the onset of the First World War and it was not until the early 1940s that the Shakespeare Room was finally constructed.